Wood vs. Plastic: The Cutting Board Showdown You Never Knew You Needed

 Teak – High in natural oils, resistant to moisture and microbial growth.

 Avoid bamboo if possible…it’s technically grass, not wood, and often glued together with adhesives that can break down over time.
+So the benefits of using wood sort of end here.

 Care Tips for Your Wooden Board